Swayam-Ghimire/expense-track/README.md

   - Use Chart.js or similar to render actual data
   - Show monthly expense trends and savings graphs

+- **Transaction**
+  - Use the previous transactions data from the database to show all time transaction in the table
+  - To make sure user can edit or delete their own transaction

+- **Profile Card**
+  - A profile page where the user can view their profile status and saving amount of all time since using the app

 - **Responsive Design**
   - Make UI mobile-friendly and consistent across devices